vsillan/game-server-programming-course/presentations/nosql.md

 ## Availability

-Availability is a property which defines how much of the data can be accessed at any given time
+Availability is a property which defines how much of the data can be accessed at any given time <!-- .element: class="fragment" -->

-- Regardless of other parties accessing the data
+- Regardless of other parties accessing the data <!-- .element: class="fragment" -->
-- Regardless of connections getting lost between the servers
+- Regardless of connections getting lost between the servers <!-- .element: class="fragment" -->
-- The data can be stale (not consistent)
+- The data can be stale (not consistent) <!-- .element: class="fragment" -->

-Generally NoSQL databases are built for high availability
+Generally NoSQL databases are built for high availability <!-- .element: class="fragment" -->

-- High availability databases are built to eliminate single points of failure
+- High availability databases are built to eliminate single points of failure <!-- .element: class="fragment" -->
-- Optimized to ensure that the end user does not experience an interruption in service
+- Optimized to ensure that the end user does not experience an interruption in service <!-- .element: class="fragment" -->

 Note:

-Many NoSQL databases differentiate between read and write availability Some allow only writes when the connection between cluster nodes is interrupted to prevent serving stale data – some allow only reads to prevent conflicts between writes
+- Many NoSQL databases differentiate between read and write availability
+- Some allow only writes when the connection between cluster nodes is interrupted to prevent serving stale data – some allow only reads to prevent conflicts between writes

 ---